hrhirha/boot2root/writeup1.md

 ### laurie -> thor

-After login in as laurie, we downloaded `bomb` binary to our machine
+After login in as laurie, we copied the `bomb` binary to our machine to reverse it.

 ```
 $ scp laurie@192.168.0.6:bomb .